-Save this program as net-watcher-json-client.js.
+Save this program as net-watcher-ison-client is.

 This short program uses net.connect() to create a client connection to localhost port 5432, then waits for data.
 The client object is a Socket, just like the incoming connection we saw on the server side.